surajwate/pyside6-exercises/notes2.md

 **QListWidget** is similar to **QComboBox**, except options are presented as a scrollable list of items.
 It also supports selection of multiple items at once.
 A QListWidget offers an currentItemChanged signal which sends the QListItem (the element of the list widget), and a currentTextChanged signal which sends the text of the current item.

+### QLineEdit

+The QLineEdit widget is a simple single-line text editing box, into which users can type input.